Gladstone Harbour, Queensland: Events

 The Brisbane to Gladstone yacht race takes place annually at Easter with the yachts leaving Brisbane from the Shorncliffe pier in Moreton Bay on Good Friday arriving one to two days later (depending on ocean and weather conditions) in Gladstone Harbour, just off Auckland Creek.
 The arrival of the yachts and the presentation of trophies to the winners occurs as part of the Gladstone Harbour Festival.
 The finish is hosted by the Port Curtis Sailing Club.

 Transport

 As the Port of Gladstone is a major commodity export facility, many ships transit the Gladstone Harbour every year.
 However, the port facilities are not within the locality of Gladstone Harbour as the locality boundaries are established off-shore so that the port facilities are within the land-based suburbs of Gladstone.

 As at April 2019, a vehicular and passenger ferry runs services from Gladstone to Farmers Point on Facing Island and then to Southend on Curtis Island on five days of the week.

 Education

-There are no schools in Gladstone Harbour, but there are many schools within Gladstone's mainland suburbs.
-Distance education would also be an option.
+There are no schools on any of the islands in Gladstone Harbour, but there are numerous schools on the mainland if transport to the mainland is available.
+The alternatives are distance education and boarding school.